 Ofira Navon elementary school:

-Dana Ben-Shitrit, the moderator of the entrepreneurship group of Ofira Navon school in Kfar Saba, began teaching the Entrepreneurship for Kids Program for groups of 5th and 6th graders, in order to initiate projects.
+Dana Ben-Shitrit, the moderator of the entrepreneurship group of Ofira Navon school in Kfar Saba, began teaching groups of 5th and 6th graders the entrepreneurship course for children, in order to initiate projects.

 With Dana's exposure to the program, she wrote her impression of the program in a charming email: